JialinC/GitHub-Mole/docs/api.md

 🔹 [⚙️ API Documentation](api.md)

 # ⚙️ API Documentation

-## Published Backend API
+These APIs should only be called by the frontend code.

+Most of the APIs require a JWT token.

-### 📘 Authentication API Documentation
+## 📘 Authentication API Documentation

+### 📌 Authentication

+All endpoints do not require authentication using JWT tokens.

-1️⃣ Initiate OAuth Authorization
+### 1️⃣ Initiate OAuth Authorization

 Initiates the OAuth login process by redirecting the user to GitHub's authorization page.